 Name

-If you select an Instance Name, the Name field defaults to the selected instance name.
-You can also customize the connection name.
+After you select an Instance Name, the Name field is automatically populated with the name of the selected instance.
+You can also specify a custom connection name.

 Yes